ceph/ceph/doc/man/8/radosgw-admin.rst

         Number of seconds to wait before declaring an object to be an orphan.
         Default is 86400 (24 hours).

+.. option:: --job-id

+        Set the job id (for orphans find)

+.. option:: --max-concurrent-ios

+        Maximum concurrent ios for orphans find.
+        Default is 32.

 Examples
 ========